hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

 $ ls -l
 ```

-to see whether items in a directory are files or directories. `ls -l` gives a lot more information too.
+To see whether items in a directory are files or directories. `ls -l` gives a lot more information too.
+The `-l` stands for long listing.

 ```
 total 124
 drwxrwsr-x 2 mp298 mp298  78 Sep 30 10:47 genomics_data